weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 ## How to configure

 ​In your Weaviate schema, you must define how you want this module to vectorize your data.
-If you are new to Weaviate schemas, you might want to check out the [getting started guide on the Weaviate schema](../../quickstart/schema.md) first.
+If you are new to Weaviate schemas, you might want to check out the [tutorial on the Weaviate schema](../../tutorials/schema.md) first.

 The following schema configuration tells Weaviate to vectorize the `Document` class with `text2vec-cohere`, using the `multilingual-22-12` model and without input truncation by the Cohere API.